Ilatyr/BDO-Planner/README.md

 The current live version of the planner can be accessed at [BDOPlanner.com](http://www.bdoplanner.com).

-Any features we're currently testing can be found on the Beta site [Beta.BDOPlanner.com](http://beta.bdoplanner.com) but there's no promises it'll actually work!

 ## Current Version

 The Changelog can be viewed [here](https://github.com/Ihellmasker/BDO-Planner/blob/master/CHANGELOG.md).